Important Patient Information

 How effective and safe is covid-19 vaccination with the new mRNA vaccines?

-Vaccination with mRNA vaccines for adults as well as children and adolescents aged twelve years and older effectively protects even against severe courses of disease caused by the delta variant of the Corona virus.
-Compared to the high risks of a Corona infection, especially for unvaccinated or incompletely vaccinated persons, the risks of vaccination with the approved mRNA vaccines recommended by the European Medicines Agency (EMA) and the STIKO are negligible.collapse
+Vaccination with mRNA vaccines and its booster three months after full vaccine protection has been achieved also effectively protects against severe courses of disease caused by the delta and omicron variants of the Corona virus.
+Compared with the high risks of Corona infection, especially for those who have not been vaccinated or have not been fully vaccinated, the risks of vaccination from the age of 5 with the approved mRNA vaccines recommended by the European Medicines Agency (EMA) and by the Ständige Impfkommission (STIKO) are vanishing small.collapse

 Are vaccine side effects possible that don't show up until much later?